UNC-ChemNMR/CHEM-467-python-for-chemists/setup/2)-setup-jupyter-via-longleaf.md

 ### Navigating the course material in Jupyter

-1) You should now see a folder (or directory) containing all the course material:
+1) You should now see a folder (also called a directory) containing all the course material in the **File Browser** panel:

     ![jupyter_git_clone](images/jupyter_course_directory.png)

-You're are done setting up your jupyter environment for CHEM 467.

 2) You can double-click on the course folder to open it.

     ![jupyter_git_clone](images/jupyter_course_material.png)

-3) In-class notebooks and homework templates are located inside the numerated sub-directories.
+3) In-class notebooks (.ipynb) and homework templates (.ipynb) are located inside the numerated sub-directories.

     ![jupyter_git_clone](images/jupyter_course_subdirectories.png)

-You are not done setting up for CHEM 467!
+You are finished setting up Longleaf and Jupyter for CHEM 467!

 ## Additional resources